Recycling your paper cups

 Simply Cups also offer a post back service which provides an opportunity for organisations generating a small volume of cups and/or on an infrequent basis to participate in the scheme. to find out more on the post back service please visit their website or contact Simply Cups: www.simplycups.co.uk/post-back-service/

-For a selection of waste management companies who provide cup collection services please visit the PCRRG website: www.pcrrg.uk/cup-collectors.html
+For a selection of other waste management companies who provide cup collection and recycling services please visit the PCRRG website: www.pcrrg.uk/cup-collectors.html

 ACE UK agreement